This information describes what you can expect during your surgery at MSK Monmouth.

 What to expect in the presurgical center

-- After your check-in, a member of your healthcare team will bring you into the presurgical center.
+- After your check-in, a member of your care team will bring you into the presurgical center.

 - Your nurse will bring you to the operating room when it’s time for your surgery.